CaperCube/HyperVox/docs/md/Tasks/Task3.md

         - [ ] Option to generate new world
         - [ ] Option to load existing world via URL
     - [ ] Custom world-specific blocks
+    - [ ] "Set world spawn" chat command (admins only)
+        - This should set the spawn on the server world
+        - When saving worlds locally, we should request the brain's version of the world to save
 - [ ] Block modeling tool
     - [ ] Drawing with UV quads
 - [ ] Skybox editor